John Buttigieg (footballer): International career

-Management and coaching career
+Managerial and coaching career

 Busu Football School

 After his retirement from football, Buttigieg coached at the Busu Football School, run by former Malta international teammate Carmel Busuttil.

 Birkirkara

 In March 2007, Buttigieg joined Maltese Premier League club Birkirkara as manager.
 He had a successful first season, turning the club's fortunes around and winning the 2007–08 Maltese FA Trophy.
 In June 2008, Buttigieg was awarded a UEFA pro-coaching license at the renowned Coverciano school in Italy.
 Buttigieg's Stripes opened the 2008–09 season by winning the Löwenbräu Cup, but suffered defeat to Valletta in the Maltese Super Cup.
 After finishing third in the Championship Pool, Buttigieg stepped down from his role in July 2009.

 Malta

 In July 2009, Buttigieg was appointed as manager of the Malta national team.
 He replaced Dušan Fitzel, who was forced to step down five months before the end of his contract due to health problems.
 Buttigieg was joined by assistant manager Carmel Busuttil and both signed a five-year contract with the Malta Football Association.
 Buttigieg had a good start in the role, beating Georgia 2–0 in a friendly on 12 August.
 The final two games of Malta's 2010 World Cup qualifying campaign resulted in defeats to Sweden and Portugal and the team finished bottom of its group.
 After losing 15 of his first 17 games, Buttigieg secured his second win in international management with a 2–1 friendly victory over the Central African Republic on 10 August 2011.
 Malta's Euro 2012 qualifying campaign was a disaster, with 9 defeats and a draw (which came against Georgia) and finishing bottom of their group.
 Buttigieg and Busuttil were removed from their posts on 25 October 2011, having recorded just two victories from 21 games.